isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 A stream, whose source is the Sumuide tribe, flows into a creek at the southern border of Airakuen.
 Around the creek, where the river and the sea mix, mangroves glow in clusters.
 Right at the broken end of the creek, was a weir and a sluice gate.
 It also was my favorite secret place.

 As I watched the creek from the sluice gate, a single stalk with its ear of rice flows and gets caught in the edge of the weir.
 And it repeated, sinking and rising.
-I stared at the scene, and before I knew it, I found myself encouraging the single ear of rice, ‟Good luck, good luck.
-At the same time I remembered the faces of my father and mother.
-I remember the rough outline of the essay something like this.
+I stared at the scene, and before I knew it, I found myself encouraging the single ear of rice, ‟Good luck, good luck."
+At the same time I recalled the faces of my father and mother in my mind.
+I remembered the rough outline of the essay was something like this.

 The second period, social studies, was coming to an end.
 Mr. Kawabata entered the classroom, accompanied by the principal, Mr. Oyadomari, and the head nurse, Ms. Chinen.

 ‟You’re all studying hard, aren’t you?” he said, looking into each of their faces, his voice sounding thin and weak.
-He was the only one not wearing armor and wearing his own clothes.
+He was the only one not wearing protective cloths, but his own.

 After a while, Ms. Setsuko came saying, ‟Susumu, come to the teacher’s room.
 Answer him clearly if he asks you something.”
-She repeated what the headmaster had told me, but I did not answer.
+She repeated what the principal had told me, but I did not answer.

 ‟Excuse me, this is Sekiguchi,”